Powered by Fr. Abraham Mutholath Foundation NFP

 Jesus kept many Jewish traditions, and one was the importance he gave to number 12 in selecting his apostles.
 They stood for the 12 sons or tribes of Israel.
 After the death of Judas, the college of the apostles was very particular to keep the same number by selecting Mathias to substitute Judas Iscariot.

-It was not Judas or Peter alone who failed in their promises at Christ’s passion.
-Thomas, who had told his colleagues “Let us also go to die with him” (John 11:16), had failed when Jesus’ trail and crucifixion took place.
-However, he worked hard for the early church and accepted martyrdom in 72 A.D.
-Thomas might have been suffering from guilt feeling that he, like Peter, did not keep his promise.
-Thomas might have opted to grieve in private, like those who would prefer to spend in solitude during the time of severe grief than in the companionship of others.
-He might not have remembered the words of Jesus, “where two or three are gathered in my name, I am there with them.”
-(Matthew 18:20).
+It was not only Judas or Peter who failed in their promises at Christ’s passion.
+Thomas, who had told his colleagues “Let us also go to die with him” (Jn 11:16), also made himself scarce when Jesus’ trial and crucifixion were taking place.
+However, he worked hard for the early church and accepted martyrdom in 72 AD.
+Thomas might have been suffering from the guilt feeling that he, like Peter, had behaved like a coward.
+Thomas might have opted to grieve in private rather than with the group.
+He probably forgot the words of Jesus, “where two or three are gathered in my name, I am there with them” (Mt 18:20).

 Nail marks

-Crucifixion of criminals could be by nailing or fastening to the cross with cords.
-Thomas’s statement is a proof that the soldiers nailed Jesus to the cross.
-That was also the fulfillment of Psalm 22:16, “They have pierced my hands and feet.”
+The crucifixion of criminals was by nailing or fastening the hands and feet to the cross with cords.
+Thomas’s statement is a secondary confirmation that Jesus had been nailed to the cross.
+It also dovetailed with Psalm 22:16, “They have pierced my hands and feet.”

 Put my hand into his side

-Thomas knew that Longinus, a blind centurion, had pierced Jesus’ heart, though Thomas did not see it.
-He came to know that from the eyewitness account of John.
+Thomas knew that Longinus, a blind centurion, had pierced Jesus’ heart.
+He probably came to know about it from the eyewitness account of John.
 So, Thomas wanted to touch that wound mark.

 Jesus’ second appearance to Thomas and other apostles was on the Sunday after Easter.
-Though the apostles might have been gathering often, this Sunday gathering might have been for special prayer to remember the Lord’s resurrection.
+Though the apostles might have been gathering often, this Sunday gathering might have been for special prayers to commemorate the Lord’s resurrection.
 This time also, as in the past week, the disciples locked the doors for fear of Jews.
 They might have been in the same room.
-The same greeting of Jesus as before, “Peace be unto you,” was a normal greeting with a new meaning of peace of resurrection added to it.
+The same greeting of Jesus as before, “Peace be unto you,” was a normal greeting with a new meaning of the peace of the resurrection added to it.

 During the previous Sunday, Thomas missed Jesus’ visit and all that Jesus did for the other apostles.
-However, on the second Sunday, Thomas got exclusive attention from Jesus by calling him by name and allowing him to touch his wound marks from crucifixion.
+However, on the second Sunday, Thomas got exclusive attention from Jesus by being called by name and invited to touch his crucifixion wound marks.
+The other 10 apostles might have wondered at the special privilege Jesus gave to Thomas.

-The doubt here means the unbelief of Thomas in Jesus’ resurrection and his tendency to move backward in his spiritual relation with Jesus.
-A firm believer trusts the Lord without seeking evidences.
+The doubt here means the unbelief of Thomas in Jesus’ resurrection and his tendency to move backwards in his spiritual relationship with Jesus.
+A firm believer trusts the Lord without seeking evidence.

 Jesus knowing the demands of Thomas, without him asking, surprised Thomas.
 Besides, the Lord was humbling himself to appear before him and yielded to his demands.
 Without waiting to touch for belief, Thomas responded his profession of faith.